Athmallik: Accommodation

-A circuit house (reservation authority is Sub-Collector, Athmallik), an Inspection Bungalow of public works department (reservation authority is Executive Engineer, R & B, Dhenkanal), a Guest house of Manjore Irrigation Project (reservation authority Executive Engineer) and a dharmasala managed by NAC provide accommodation facilities to the tourists.
+A circuit house (reservation authority is sub-collector, Athmallik), an inspection bungalow of public works department (reservation authority is executive engineer, R & B, Dhenkanal), a guest house of Manjore Irrigation Project (reservation authority Executive Engineer) and a dharmasala managed by NAC provide accommodation facilities to the tourists.
 However the comfort loving travellers are advised to stay at Angul and cover the shrine in a day by hiring a vehicle.

 Education

 Athmallik has several educational institutions.
-It houses many Oriya, Hindi, and English-medium schools (School).

-Athamallik College (Junior & Degree) is the key centre for education in this area.
+It houses many Odia, Hindi, and English-medium schools.
+Athamallik College (junior and degree) is the key centre for education in this area.